Department website: http://cbe.statler.wvu.edu

 CHE 455.
 Chemical Process Design 1.
 4 Hours.

-PR: CHE 312 and CHE 325.
+PR: (CHE 312 or CHE 317) and CHE 325.
 Analysis, synthesis, and design of chemical process systems.
 Engineering economics, safety, professional aspects of the practice of chemical engineering.
 Includes a group chemical plant design project, as well as individual design projects.
 (3 hr. lec., 4 hr. des. lab.).

 CHE 461.
 Polymer Science and Engineering.
 3 Hours.

-PR: CHEM 233 and PR or CONC: CHE 315.
+PR: CHEM 233.
 Polymer classification, polymer synthesis, molecular weights and experimental techniques, thermodynamics, rubber elasticity, mechanical behavior, crystallization, diffusion, rheology, extrusion and injection molding.
 (3 hr. lec.).

 CHE 462.
 Polymer Processing.
 3 Hours.

 PR: Junior standing in engineering and mineral resources.
-Flow behavior in idealized situations; extrusion; calendering; coating; injection molding; fiber spinning; film blowing; mixing; heat and mass transfer; flow instabilities.
+Flow behavior in idealized situations; extrusion; calendaring; coating; injection molding; fiber spinning; film blowing; mixing; heat and mass transfer; flow instabilities.
 (3 hr. lec.).

 CHE 463.
 Polymer Composites Processing.
 3 Hours.